utdata/icj-class/js/js-class-04.md

 ## Our goals

-We are making a form that allows a use to enter their first, middle and last name, and when they press a button it will display the full name on the page.
+We are making a form that allows a user to enter their first, middle and last name, and when they press a button it will display the full name on the page.
 And overview of steps:

-1. Create a new html page
+1. Create a new html page.
 2. Add some basic form elements and a button.
 3. Copy our `makeBetterName` function from our previous exercise
 4. Modify that function and connect it to our forms elements and buttons.